The Inner City Dart League (ICDL)

 • The captain for the team requesting the reschedule MUST contact the opposing team’s captain by telephone AND by e-mail by no later than 8 p.m. on the Sunday prior to the scheduled match.

-If all of these conditions are not met, the match may NOT be rescheduled and must be played during the regularly scheduled date.
-The League Master must be informed of the new match dates for those matches that are rescheduled.
-Failure to inform the League Master of the new match dates will result in forfeiture of All-Star points for BOTH teams.
+• If all of these conditions are not met, the match may NOT be rescheduled and must be played during the regularly scheduled date.
+The League Coordinators must be informed of the new match date for the rescheduled match.
+Failure to inform the League Coordinators of the new match dates will result in forfeiture of All-Star points for BOTH teams.

 • Anytime prior to the originally scheduled date of the match.